roman-milk/roman-milk.github.io/sis-in-law-pays-the-price.md

+===

- ****** Sis-in-Law Pays the Price ****** byTx_Tall_Tales© I kissed her and let my hands wander her body, while I let sleep slowly overtake me.
+I kissed her and let my hands wander her body, while I let sleep slowly overtake me.
 My last thoughts were about what other tricks she might be hiding up her sleeve, or other areas of interest.

  ====================